mchatzi/mirrorr/README.md

 - Not buggy, there's not much code to get buggy..
 - Stupidously fast
 - Ridiculously light on your machine and browser
+- Fragile, I do very few validations and very few checks.
+Not sticking to what the app does (eg by calling the mirrorr web api yourself) can definitely have unfortunate outcomes.
+Don't break the mirrorr!

 Please do fork, make PRs, file issues, start discussions.